treeppl/treeppl.github.io/docs/tutorials/pigeons.md

 ## Introduction
 In this tutorial we will demonstrate how to use the Julia package [Pigeons.jl](https://pigeons.run/stable/) use parallel tempering to parallelize and improve MCMC inference in TreePPL.
-Parallel tempering is particularly powerful on combinatorial, multimodal and overparametrized posteriors, which abound in statistical phylogenetics.
+Parallel tempering is particularly powerful for combinatorial, multimodal and overparametrized posteriors, which abound in statistical phylogenetics.

 We will use the constant rate birth death (CRBD) model as the running example.

 ### What is parallel tempering and Pigeons?
 MCMC algorithms are inherently sequential algorithms, since the next iteration depends explicitly on what we are computing in the current.
 This makes it difficult to harness parallel hardware in modern high performance computers to speed up MCMC inference.
-Parallel tempering offers one solution to this problem: it executes several MCMC chains in parallel.
+Parallel tempering offers one solution to this problem by executing several communicating MCMC chains in parallel.
 All except one chain are _heated_ (tempered) which has the effect of flattening the likelihood landscape of the model and making it easier for the MCMC algorithm to move to new regions of parameter space.
 The last chain is _cold_ and corresponds to the true model, and it is from this chain one reads samples.
 To allow the cold chain to utilize the explorations of the hot chains, the chains swap parameter states every once in a while.

-[Pigeons.jl](https://pigeons.run/stable/) is a Julia package for performing parallel tempering (among other things).
+[Pigeons.jl](https://pigeons.run/stable/) is a Julia package for sampling from difficult posterior distributions.
-It implements a state-of-the-art variant of parallel tempering that uses an efficient communication scheme and adaptively sets the heating schedule.
+Along with other algorithms for achieving this task, it implements a state-of-the-art variant of parallel tempering called _non-reversible parallel tempering_ that uses an efficient communication scheme and adaptively sets the heating schedule.
+It is this algorithm that we can access with TreePPL models and that we will try out in this tutorial.
-With Pigeons it is possible to run parallel tempering both on several cores on the same computer and across several core on a HPC cluster, for more details on the latter see the [Pigeons documentation on MPI usage](https://pigeons.run/stable/mpi/).
+With Pigeons it is possible to run parallel tempering both on several cores on the same computer and across several machines on an HPC cluster, for more details on the latter see the [Pigeons documentation on MPI usage](https://pigeons.run/stable/mpi/).
 Compared to classical variants of parallel tempering, Pigeon's performance does not deteriorate as the number of chains grows large.

 ## Running TreePPL models with Pigeons